PowerDNS/pdns/docs/markdown/authoritative/backend-cassandra.md

 ### `cassandra-keyspace`
 The keyspace/schema to use for store & access contents.

-### `cassandra-all-authoritative-server`
-Set this parameter to 1 if you want to make the dns server all authoritative server.
-A default SOA is going to be returned.
-Useful if you want to host a DNSBL system behind powerdns.

 ### `cassandra-core-connections`, `cassandra-max-connections`, `cassandra-max-concurrent-creations`
 Parameters for the cassandra connection pool with their defaults. cassandra-core-connections=40